FracTEL-LLC/fonestorm-clients/csharp/docs/FaxesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="postfaxesreceivenotify"></a>
+<a name="configurefaxreceivenotify_0"></a>
-# **PostFaxesReceiveNotify**
+# **ConfigureFaxReceiveNotify_0**
-> string PostFaxesReceiveNotify (string fonenumber, string method, string url, string urlUsername = null, string urlPassword = null)
+> InlineResponse2013 ConfigureFaxReceiveNotify_0 (string fonenumber, string method, string url, string urlUsername = null, string urlPassword = null)

-Configure the callback URL to notify when a fax is received.
+Set Receive Callback

-Returns a JSON response
+Configure the callback URL to notify when an inbound fax is received.
+Each FoneNumber can be configured to use its own callback URL for handling receive notifications.

 ### Example
 ```csharp